Information for Students

 - Submit an application

 - You will also need to have attended one of the compulsory preparation sessions.
-If you have not attended one of these sessions, you will be sent a link to a recording which you must watch.

 The Mentee's Role⇧ The success of a mentoring partnership is dependent on a mentee's commitment to engage with their mentor.

 - Being available during semester two to meet with a mentor

 - Meeting at least 3 times during semester